+Connie Barrett

+Section 504 Coordinator

+Grady, Mitchell, Thomas

+Thomasville Campus

-Dr. Jeanine Long Director of Career Services and Counseling Section 504 Coordinator Grady, Mitchell, Thomas Thomasville Campus | Building A - 257 15689 Highway 19 N, Thomasville, GA 31792 (229) 227-2668 | jlong@southernregional.edu
+15689 Highway 19 N, Thomasville, GA 31792

+(229) 227-2676 | cbarrett@southernregional.edu

 Academic Regulations and Information

 Students are admitted without regard to race, nationality, sex, or religion.
 Every effort is made to ensure that applicants are admitted to programs of instruction in which they have a reasonable chance to succeed.